Skip to content

 BOARD OF TRUSTEES

-DR ROBIN ALTER – PH.D, C. PSYCH
+DR. ROBIN ALTER – PhD, C PSYCH

-Dr. Robin Alter is a registered clinical psychologist in practice since 1979.
-She was a Senior Consultant to the Hincks-Dellcrest Children’s Centre and Blue Hills Child and Family Centre for almost 40 years.
-In her consulting capacity, she also worked with the Indigenous community regarding Fetal Alcohol Syndrome (FAS) and conducts FAS assessments.
-Her current practice includes both the assessment and treatment of children, adolescents, and adults.
-She is the co-founder of the ADD Institute and a member of the Canadian Psychological Association, Ontario Psychological Association and American Psychological Association.
-Dr. Alter has been working as a psychologist for over 40 years, first in Florida as the only psychologist working with children and families in a rural mental health centre.
-Over the past 40 years, she has worked in Toronto, Ontario as a clinican and consultant and taught courses in psychology at York University, while also running her comprehensive private practice.
-She is the author of several books, Anxiety and the Gift of Imagination and the Anxiety Workbook for Kids, and has been working with Strong Minds/Strong Kid/Psychology Canada for the past 10 years in a variety of capacities, developing programs as well as a member of the Task Force to guide psychologists to comply with the recommendations of the Truth and Reconciliation Committee for Indigenous People of Canada.
+Dr. Alter has been working as a psychologist for over 44 years In Florida she was the only psychologist working with children and families in a rural mental health center.
+Since coming to Toronto in 1979, she has worked as a clinician and consultant and taught courses in psychology at York University, while also running her comprehensive private practice.
+She is the author of several books, Anxiety and the Gift of Imagination and the Anxiety Workbook for Kids, and has been a trustee with Strong Minds/Strong Kid/Psychology Canada for the past 10 years in a variety of capacities, developing programs for stress management, as well as a member of the Task Force to guide psychologists to comply with the recommendations of the Truth and Reconciliation Committee for Indigenous People of Canada.

-MICHAEL BEEFORTH – BA., M.A., LL.B.
+MICHAEL BEEFORTH – BA, MA, LLB

 Mike is a commercial litigator and a partner in Dentons’ Litigation and Dispute Resolution group.
 Mike has particular expertise in advising clients in the financial services industry, having spent 18 months seconded to a large Canadian bank where he managed litigation for the bank’s capital markets, wealth management and treasury services businesses.
 Mike also regularly advised the business on compliance and regulatory issues, and planned and managed numerous internal investigations regarding a variety of issues, including regulatory inquiries and prosecutions, employment matters, and securities issues.
 Mike also acts for developers, commercial landlords and tenants in litigation relating to lease disputes and renewals, purchase and sale transactions, enforcing secured interests, and related injunctive relief.
 Mike has extensive experience in other areas of commercial litigation, including directors’ and officers’ liability, oppression proceedings, complex fraud matters, injunctions and class actions.
 Mike has appeared before all levels of court in Ontario, has represented clients in both domestic and international arbitrations, and has dealt with a number of regulators including the Ontario Securities Commission and the Investment Industry Regulatory Organization of Canada.